 Conclusion: The weight loss program produced significant and sustained weight loss at the conclusion of the 52 week treatment.
 Results were better than those typically reported for either partial meal replacement programs or obesity pharmacotherapy.
 The authors noted similar program retention to many controlled drug trials and better than most commercial programs in the literature.

-There are FIVE Medifast Weight Control Centers to serve YOU Valleywide, all with Certified Weight Loss Specialists.
+There are FOUR Medifast Weight Control Centers to serve YOU Valleywide, all with Certified Weight Loss Specialists.
 Currently Arizona Medifast Weight Control Centers are offering a Free Consult and Complimentary Body Composition Analysis.

 Call Today for more information and scheduling, CLICK HERE to find the location closest to you!